Nothing but Trouble (1991 film)

-Nothing but Trouble is a 1991 American comedy horror film directed by Dan Aykroyd in his directorial debut, and written by Aykroyd, based on a story by his brother Peter.
-Chevy Chase and Demi Moore star as yuppies who are taken to court for speeding in the bizarre, financially bankrupt small town of Valkenvania.
-Aykroyd co-stars as the town's 106-year-old judge, Alvin Valkenheiser, who holds a personal grudge against financiers, and John Candy has a supporting role as Valkenheiser's grandson, chief of police Dennis Valkenheiser.
-Tupac Shakur made his acting debut in this film, as a member of the rap group Digital Underground.
-The film's tone was compared by critics to films such as Abbott and Costello Meet Frankenstein, Psycho, The Texas Chainsaw Massacre series and The Rocky Horror Picture Show, as well as The Munsters.
-The film's humor was described as being derived from sketch comedy and gross-out humor.
+Nothing but Trouble is a 1991 American comedy horror film written and directed by Dan Aykroyd in his directorial debut.
+Based on a story by his brother Peter, it stars Aykroyd and John Candy (both in dual roles) along with Chevy Chase and Demi Moore, and tells the tale of two yuppies (played by Chase and Moore) and the clients of one of them who are taken to court for running a stop sign in the bizarre, financially bankrupt hamlet of Valkenvania, which is dominated by a 106-year-old judge (played by Aykroyd).

-Production commenced in 1990 under the title Git, which was changed in production to Valkenvania.
-Subsequently, prior to the film's release, Warner Bros. changed the title to Nothing but Trouble; in a press statement released in December 1990, Aykroyd said that he preferred the Valkenvania title.
-Upon release, the film received generally negative reviews from critics, with criticism directed at its humor, screenplay, tone, and direction.
-Aykroyd would go on to receive a Worst Supporting Actor Razzie at the 12th Golden Raspberry Awards.
+Production began in 1990 under the title Git, which was changed in production to Valkenvania.
+Subsequently, prior to release, Warner Bros. changed the title to Nothing but Trouble; in a press statement released in December 1990, Aykroyd said that he preferred the Valkenvania title.

+Upon release, the film was largely panned by critics for its humor, screenplay, tone and direction, and was also a box-office bomb.
+Critics compared the film's tone to that of movies such as Abbott and Costello Meet Frankenstein, Psycho, The Texas Chainsaw Massacre, The Rocky Horror Picture Show, and The Munsters.
+Aykroyd received the Worst Supporting Actor Razzie at the 12th Golden Raspberry Awards.

 Plot

-While hosting a party in his Manhattan penthouse, financial publisher Chris Thorne (Chevy Chase) meets lawyer Diane Lightson (Demi Moore) and agrees to escort her to consult a client in Atlantic City the following day.
-Thorne's clients, obnoxious but wealthy Brazilian siblings Fausto and Renalda Squiriniszu (Taylor Negron and Bertila Damas), meet up with them and invite themselves along.
-Chris takes a detour off of the New Jersey Turnpike, ultimately ending up in the run-down village of Valkenvania.
-After running a stop sign and subsequently attempting to escape pursuing officer Dennis Valkenheiser (John Candy), the group is captured and taken before his 106-year-old grandfather Judge Alvin Valkenheiser (Dan Aykroyd).
-After Chris offends the judge, the yuppies are locked in a hidden room under the courthouse to be judged the next day, and they overhear the judge violently executing a group of convicted drug dealers in a deadly roller coaster nicknamed "Mr. Bonestripper".
-Chris, Diane and the Brazilians attend the judge's dinner, learning that the Judge is holding them there as retribution for a coal deal which the Valkenheiser family blames for their poverty.
-The group attempts an escape, but Alvin's mute granddaughter Eldona (Candy, in a dual role) captures Chris and Diane.
-Meanwhile, after being chased by Dennis' trigger-happy cousin, Miss Purdah, the Brazilians escape by cutting a deal with Dennis, who decides to escape with them.
+While hosting a party in his Manhattan penthouse, financial publisher Chris Thorne meets beautiful lawyer Diane Lightson, and agrees to escort her to consult a client in Atlantic City the following day.
+Two of Thorne's clients, boisterous Brazilian billionaire siblings Fausto and Renalda Squiriniszu, overhear Chris planning the road trip with Diane and invite themselves along.
+During the trip, the Squiriniszus urge Chris to take a scenic detour off the drab New Jersey Turnpike, which ultimately places them in the dilapidated village of Valkenvania.
+After running a stop sign and subsequently attempting to outrun pursuing chief of police Dennis Valkenheiser, the group is captured and taken before his 106-year-old grandfather, Judge Alvin "J.P."
+Valkenheiser.
+At their hearing, Chris' dismissive and disrespectful attitude offends the Judge, and the yuppies are locked in a hidden room under the courthouse to be judged the next day.
+They later overhear the Judge mercilessly executing a group of convicted drug dealers in a deadly roller coaster nicknamed "Mr. Bonestripper".